-There are graphic communication guidelines, such as best practice guidelines on producing graphic communication for people with less than perfect, or aged eyesight.
-The (Disability Discrimination Act, 1995) requires information to be available in accessible formats.
+There are graphic communication guidelines, such as best practice guidelines on producing graphic communication for people with impaired or ageing eyesight.
+The Equality Act 2010 (for England, Scotland and Wales) requires you to provide information in an accessible format as a reasonable adjustment, for example braille, large print, easy read or using coloured paper.
 We can help you with:

 - Basic plain English writing guidelines.